MobleyLab/Lomap/README.md

 db_mol = lomap.DBMolecules("python string pointing to a directory with mol2 files", output=True)

+    #More graphing options:
+    # Use the complete radial graph option.
+The radial center (lead compound) is automatically picked by the structure similarity: the ligand shared the most structural similarity with others will be picked as lead compounds
+    db_mol = lomap.DBMolecules("python string pointing to a directory with mol2 files", output=True, radial=True)

+    # Use the biased radial graph option.
+The radial center (lead compound) will be the filename specified by user.
+    db_mol = lomap.DBMolecules("python string pointing to a directory with mol2 files", output=True, radial=True, bias="python string pointing to the mol2 filename")

 # Calculate the similarity matrix betweeen the database molecules.
 Two molecules are generated
 # related to the scrict rule and loose rule